 A student will normally be given only one week in which to make up missed quizzes or assignments.
 Students who miss class delay the ability of other students to received timely feedback on their work.
 It is the responsibility of each student to contact the Instructor on the day following the absence and to make time to come in before the next class to clear up the missed quiz or assignment.
-The Instructor is usually expected to give a score of zero to quizzes or assignments that are more than 5 days overdue.
-All Late Work will be subject to a 20 points per day penalty unless the instructor deems special circumstances apply.
+The Instructor is usually expected to give a score of zero to quizzes or assignments that are two weeks or more late.